In the Asset Link panel, navigate to AEM Assets > Collections.

 (F) Allows you to filter search results across AEM, Creative Cloud, and within specific folders and collections by file type and asset modification date.

 (K) Reloads the assets or search results in the panel.
 It can be useful when uploading a new asset or when multiple users are working concurrently in the same folder.
+If the panel displays an error message, and you resolve it, click the button to close the message and display the relevant context.
+You need not relaunch the panel.

 You can use Adobe Asset Link to work with and modify assets stored within your organization's digital asset management system–Adobe Experience Manager (AEM) Assets.
 With the in-app panel, you don't require a browser to download or upload assets.
 The Adobe Asset Link panel displays digital assets from your AEM Assets environment.
 You need not sign in to AEM Assets.
 When you sign in to your Creative Cloud app, you are automatically authenticated in AEM in the background through Adobe's identity management system (IMS).